therickys93/university-code/README.md

 - architetturaI -> make a project with the Logisim software <br />
 - programmazione -> files made during an exam in java ( compile with javac *.java and run with java Main) <br />
 - basi di dati -> make a project in php and mysql <br />
+- reti di calcolatori -> files made during an exam about socket ( compile with javac *.java ) <br />